C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 For the second translation, the new starting point (-3, 3) must be considered.
 So the translation in x is 10 and the translation in y is 1.

 This last movement is compared to the integers located on a number line; for example, to go from –3 to +7, a movement of 10 units to the right is necessary (horizontal number line).
 The same principle applies for a movement in y, which is upwards (vertical number line).
-Encourage the student to use a number line in order to better define the desired movement.
+Encourage the students to use a number line in order to better define the desired movement.

 Note that the operation blocks that multiply each number by 30 are essential in order to respect the scale of the Cartesian plane which, in this example, includes graduations of 30 pixels.